-There are many possible uses for CBD, from fighting acne to reducing anxiety.
-Researchers are also looking at the possibility that CBD can help people lose weight and reduce their risk of experiencing issues associated with weight, such as diabetes and metabolic disorder.
+Researchers are also looking at the possibility that CBD can help people lose weight and reduce their risk of issues associated with overweight, such as diabetes and metabolic disorder.

-CBD may aid weight loss due to how it works in the body.
+CBD may aid weight loss due to how it affects the body and brain.

-The body has a built-in endocannabinoid system.
-This system responds to different compounds in the body through two cannabinoid (CB) receptors, called the CB1 and CB2 receptors.
+The effects of CBD in the body are largely due to how it affects the body’s natural endocannabinoid system.
+This system responds to different chemicals in the body through two cannabinoid (CB) receptors, called the CB1 and CB2 receptors.

 In people with obesity, however, CB1 receptors become more widespread, especially in fatty tissue.
 Because of this, researchers believe that there may be a link between the activation of the CB1 receptors and obesity.

-CBD does not activate the CB receptors directly, instead influencing the body’s natural cannabinoids to either block off or activate the receptors.
+CBD works with other cannabinoids to potentially activate many receptors, such as endocannabinoid and serotonin.
 This may play a role in weight loss or other critical metabolic functions.

 There is some evidence to suggest that CBD can help a person lose weight or help prevent metabolic disorders.

-Many proponents say that the compound can help a person lose weight by reducing their appetite.
+Many proponents say that CBD can help a person lose weight by reducing their appetite.

-Most people associate cannabis with a stimulated appetite, as people who smoke cannabis tend to feel more hungry than usual.
-While it is true that tetrahydrocannabinol (THC), the psychoactive component of cannabis, may cause hunger, CBD does not.
+Most people associate cannabis with a stimulated appetite, as people tend to feel hungry after using cannabis.
+While THC may cause hunger, there is little evidence that CBD does the same.

 Turns bad fat into good fat